 - They lack empathy and compassion because they cannot be in control when they empathize.

-- They ignore and disrespect your needs and wants, and treat you like their slave.\
+- They ignore and disrespect your needs and wants, and treat you like their slave as a result of which you may develop feelings of invalidation.

 - They cannot laugh at themselves or tolerate when someone disrespects them.

-- They blame you for everything that is wrong in their life and avoid taking responsibility for anything.
+- They engage in blame-shifting and blame you for everything that is wrong in their life, often gaslighting you, and avoid taking responsibility for anything.

 - They withdraw and stop talking to you to get your attention or for whatever they want.